6.1. User management through Univention Management Console module#

 Fig. 6.1 Creating a user in the UMC module Users#

-Password setting for a new user
+Password setting for a user

-Fig. 6.2 Password setting for a new user#
+Fig. 6.2 Password setting for a user#

 Initial user password